-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the First Aid Room, together with the student's adrenaline autoinjector.
-Adrenaline autoinjectors must be labelled with the student's name.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the first aid room, together with the student's adrenaline autoinjector.
+Adrenaline autoinjectors are stored in the first aid room and are labelled with the student's name and class number.